Introduction

 Cutting Wheel: A rotary tool with a cutting wheel attachment.

-Safety Goggles: To protect your eyes from debris.
+Safety Goggles: These are a must to keep your eyes safe from debris.

 Step-by-Step Instructions